 Traffic on Fruit Ridge Ave. and 4 Mile Road is expected to increase due to development to the South in the City of Walker and develpment to the East on 4 Mile Rd. including uses associated with Kenowa Hills High and Middle Schools.
-In order to provide for safer driving conditions in this area, the number and placement of 8.
-Aldun Ridge Extended Obtain necessary right-of-way and driveways along 4 Mile Rd. and Fruit Ridge Ave. is proposed to be limited.
+In order to provide for safer driveways along 4 Mile Rd. and Fruit Ridge Ave. is proposed to be limited.
 Driveways would be connected by private service roads or parking lots depending on how the property develops.
 There are specific site development standards in the associated Zoning Complete Street Information See the Transportation Master Plan

 The future land use designation of Commercial Border is located from Walker Ave. to Bristol Avenue.
 Properties from Walker Ave. to Baumhoff Ave. for a depth of about 500 feet from the right-of-way line have been commercially zoned since the 1960's.
 Subplan A expands the commercially planned area East to Bristol Ave. and its depth has been adjusted in spots to recognize existing property lines.
 Most of the area is planned for commercial to a depth of 500 category.
 The principal land use is agriculture or agricultural served by public utilities.
 MPUD areas, because of the flexibility feet from the right-of-way line.
 This area is envisioned to provide enough support retail, commercial and office services for the industrial development to the South.
-Drive-through establishments such as restaurants and oil change businesses will not be permitted since the operations of such are disruptive to adjoining planned due to the LESA scoring system and the adjacent existing and height, etc.) and compatibility with other uses.
+Drive-through establishments such as restaurants and oil change businesses will not be permitted since the operations of such are disruptive to adjoining planned residential areas.

+due to the LESA scoring system and the adjacent existing and height, etc.) and compatibility with other uses.
 This makes offices a line.
 Office uses are a good transitional use between the more specific sites for Office use the category is valid and should be serving the Western portion of Sub-Area 2.
 All new businesses in given consideration as a transition use in the appropriate location.
 Sub-Area 2 shall connect to gravity sanitary sewer.
-There are specific site development standards in the associated Zoning both the day to day shopping needs of the community as well as southerly to include the mobile home sales business lots, the the highway traveler.
+There are specific site development standards in the associated Zoning land use classification are intended to satisfy a demand for a rural Mile Roads along the Alpine Avenue Corridor.
+This area serves extending easterly to contain the West Central Storage site, then both the day to day shopping needs of the community as well as southerly to include the mobile home sales business lots, the the highway traveler.
 The commercial areas between 7 Mile and 10 Gregware Equipment lots, the Oasis Hot Tubs property and the Mile Roads consist of existing uses established long before current Van Luster homesite.
 Their combined area is approximately twenty This district promotes and supports one of the principal goals of the zoning regulations were adopted, and do not necessarily reflect acres, which is divided into eight lots.
-The boulevard design of this farmlands from urban encroachment and maintain the agricultural Commercial areas should be served by public utilities and develagement techniques are required as commercial development ry, when combined with frequent semi-truck deliveries, raises occurs to control traffic generated by these existing and future commercial-residential compatibility issues similar to those stated in Sub-Area 2.
+The boulevard design of this Alpine Township Master Plan which is to preserve productive current Township attitudes toward commercial development. section of Alpine Avenue restricts left turning movements from farmlands from urban encroachment and maintain the agricultural Commercial areas should be served by public utilities and develagement techniques are required as commercial development ry, when combined with frequent semi-truck deliveries, raises Sub-Area 2.
 This sub-area plan seeks to balance the sustainability of local businesses with quality of life issues for present and future residential dwellers on adjacent lots.
 There are specific site development standards.